 Child Custody & Relocation of Military Spouses

 If you are a civilian divorcing a military spouse, you may feel it would be beneficial to move with your children back near your family or original state of residence.

 If you are a military service member, you may wish to take your children with you if you are stationed at a new base out of state or even overseas.
 There are many reasons for wanting to relocate after a military divorce and any of these circumstances bring up complicated child custody issues, possibly modifying or enforcing court-approved parenting plans.

 The Uniformed Services Former Spouses' Protection Act (USFSPA) and the Servicemembers Civil Relief Act (SCRA) provide a wide range of protections for both military personnel and their former spouses.
-It is vital that military couples who are undergoing a divorce retain a lawyer in Mt Pleasant who is well versed in the provisions in each of these acts and how it impacts their proceedings.
+It is vital that military couples who are undergoing a divorce retain a lawyer who is well versed in the provisions in each of these acts and how it impacts their proceedings.

 We know these federal statutes can affect numerous aspects of a military divorce:

 - Child custody, support, and visitation